Texas Investment Fraud Attorneys

 Texas is the largest state in the “Continental United States” and trails only California in population size.
 The state leads the nation with job creation and business establishment with consistent growth rates over the last decade.
 As the state grows and develops, its risk and experience with fraud have also increased.
+Malecki Law is a boutique securities law firm with national reach, and its investment fraud attorneys have helped investors and retirees of all backgrounds, whether in Texas or elsewhere, recover millions of dollars in lost investments.

 Financier R. Allen Stanford reportedly operated a 20-year long scheme that ultimately defrauded roughly 30,000 investors out of more than $7 billion, one of the most notorious securities frauds in U.S. history.
 More recently, SEC has reportedly charged Frederick A. Voight of Houston for operating a $114 million scheme in which he allegedly raised funds for Driver Alertness Detection Scheme through promissory notes while guaranteeing 42% return, but in reality funneling the money to pay investors in a previous fraudulent scheme, typical of Ponzi schemes.
+Malecki Law’s investment fraud lawyers have worked on numerous Ponzi matters, having recovered tens of millions of dollars for victims, both nationally and worldwide.

 Woodbridge Group of Companies, a Texas-based company was the home and facilitator of a full-fledged Ponzi Scheme that reportedly schemed thousands of investors.
 Brett Pittsenbargar, one of the top revenue producers of the firm, was in hot water for allegedly selling securities unlawfully alongside other tradable financial assets while functioning as an unregistered broker.
 Before this, Woodbridge Group of Companies and its previous owner Robert Shapiro allegedly worked with numerous other unregistered brokers to bilk $1,000,000,000 out of retail investors.
 Other directors that reportedly served Woodbridge Group of Companies and benefitted from the scheme were charged as well.
 According to reports, in 2019, Woodbridge, Shapiro, and any other companies were ordered to pay 1 billion dollars for carrying out this extensive scheme.
 Purportedly, SEC reports claim that Pittsenbarger’s other establishments sold Woodbridge securities to accrue an estimated $18,000,000 in tainted capital politically as most of the brokers were unregistered.
 This money was supposedly accumulated through over 40 investors across 4 states.
 Reportedly, this scheme brought Pittsenbarger almost 1 million dollars in compensation.
 Pittsenbarger and his other companies were charged with breaching the registration provisions of Sections 5(a) and 5(c) of the Securities Act of 1933 and Section 15(a)(1) of the Securities Exchange Act of 1934.
 The SEC is apparently seeking disgorgement of tainted capital, its interest as well as any penalties the defendants are liable to pay.